frefolli/cloud-assignment-docker/consegna.md

 Finally instead of running Valgrind, which could be useful if running native application, although it was suggested in the Assignment 1 paper, we run additional checks with PMD, another source code analyzer, which "finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth".

-The original project ran SonarQube against both Frontend and Backend thanks to the SonarCloud   account provided by Ingegneria del Software course.
-In order to avoid abouse of this priviledge and useless bloats on that account, we decided to skip the usage of this tool.

-Every verification job allows mvn to fail as a trigger for upload of checking frameworks reports.
-We don't feel the need for a distinct cache space for these jobs, so we kept the main one.

 #### Frontend

 As frontend linters we run:
 - 1) ESLint
 - 2) Flow

-As previous said, we skip the SonarQube analysis that was configured by us in the original trunk.
-Every verification job allows mvn to fail as a trigger for upload of checking frameworks reports.
-We don't feel the need for a distinct cache space for these jobs, so we kept the main one.

 In this part we call the `process-classes` lifecycle of Maven because is after compilation and before actual tests.
 This way we can have Maven to install needed dependencies and let it run after that phase the linter configured.
 Talking about linters, we configured ESLint and Flow as suggested by the Assignment 1 paper.